-For troubleshooting purposes and to display the status of certain variables you can access certain test functions via the menu item Debug of the Siemens SIMATIC manager.
+For troubleshooting purposes and to display the status of certain variables you can access certain test functions via the menu item Debug of the Siemens SIMATIC Manager.

-The status of the operands and the VKE can be displayed by means of the test function Debug > Monitor.

-You can modify and/or display the status of variables by means of the test function PLC > Monitor/Modify Variables.
+- The status of the operands and the RLO can be displayed by means of the test function 'Debug → Monitor'. - The status of the operands and the RLO can be displayed by means of the test function 'PLC → Monitor/Modify Variables'.

-Debug > Monitor
+'Debug → Monitor'

-This test function displays the current status and the VKE of the different operands while the program is being executed.
+This test function displays the current status and the RLO of the different operands while the program is being executed.
 It is also possible to enter corrections to the program.